First of all: do any of these scenarios apply to you?

 We've sold on eBay since 1997, have an A+ rating from the BBB, and we are a JSA (James Spence Authentication) authorized dealer since 2008.
 We have literally tens of thousands of positive reviews from satisfied customers all over the globe.

-Our company has been featured in Sports Illustrated magazine (Feb 4, 2002 issue), KDKA Radio Pittsburgh, ESPN Radio Pittsburgh, "Pittsburgh Today Live" on CBS/KDKA Pittsburgh, the Uniontown Herald-Standard, Pittsburgh Tribune Review, Mon Valley Independent, Washington Observer-Reporter, Next Pittsburgh and a lengthy profile in the Pittsburgh Post-Gazette in May, 2019.
+Our company has been featured in Sports Illustrated magazine (Feb 4, 2002 issue), KDKA Radio Pittsburgh, ESPN Radio Pittsburgh, "Pittsburgh Today Live" on CBS/KDKA Pittsburgh, the Uniontown Herald-Standard, Pittsburgh Tribune Review, Mon Valley Independent, Washington Observer-Reporter, Next Pittsburgh and a lengthy profile in the Pittsburgh Post-Gazette.

-We were honored to be recognized in the Pittsburgh Magazine 2018 Best of the Burgh Issue as an Editor's Picks Selection for "Best Autograph Repository".
+We were honored to be recognized in the Pittsburgh Magazine 2018 Best of the Burgh Issue as an Editor's Picks Selection for "Best Autograph Repository" and we were featured on "Hunting Nostalgia", Season 4, Episode 10: "Nostalgic Retailtainment"!
 You can learn more about us here.

 Ready to make a deal?
 Let's do it!
 Call us at 724-243-3546 or email us at firstname.lastname@example.org!